-4.05.01g: Are the toilet facilities and hand washing stations clean and are there records showing toilet cleaning, servicing and stocking is occurring regularly?
+4.04.01g: Are the toilet facilities and hand washing stations clean and are there records showing cleaning, servicing and stocking is occurring regularly?

 Total compliance (10 points): Toilet facilities should be cleaned and sanitized on a regular basis.
 Servicing records (either contracted or in-house) should be available for review showing toilet cleaning, servicing and stocking is occurring regularly.
-Toilet paper should be available at each toilet location and maintained in a hygienic manner (held on rolls, not placed in urinals or on the floor).
 Soiled tissue should be flushed down the toilet/placed in the holding tank (not be placed in trash cans and/or on the floor).